RazeenLI/A-ML-model-to-predict-CVD/README.md

-RIDAGEYR - BPD035 means the year for hypertension to now redelate useless information, just choose useful imformation rename this information to better understanding and read 80% for training, 20% for testing check the number of train and test train it by calling the fit method.
+RIDAGEYR - BPD035 means the year for hypertension to now redelate useless information, just choose useful imformation rename this information to better understanding and read the average Systolic Blood Pressure

+## How To Tset
+data -> attributes(!= CVD, target -> CVD) show has CVD or not x = scaler.fit_transform(data) measure the model's recall configures Seaborn to enhance the output from Matplotlib.
+80% for training, 20% for testing
+check the number of train and test train it by calling the fit method.